 We have earned an international reputation for research with impact that extends beyond academic rankings and awards and reaches into the lives of people around the world.
 As a result, demand for our centrally-managed research places and supporting scholarship opportunities is very high.

-Unsuccessful applicants are required to log into the research degree and scholarship online application page, using their applicant ID number and password to confirm if they want Monash to continue to process their admission application.
+Log into the graduate research degree and scholarship online application page, using your applicant ID number and password to confirm that you want Monash to continue to process your admission application.

 Other options within Monash

-If you do not qualify for our centrally-awarded scholarships, you have other opportunities to gain support for your research program at Monash.
+If you do not qualify for our centrally-awarded scholarships, you may have other opportunities to gain support for your research at Monash.

-For example, most faculties offer both living allowance and tuition awards to students who may have narrowly missed out on a scholarship in the central selection rounds.
+- Most faculties offer both living allowance and tuition awards to students who may have narrowly missed out on a scholarship in the central selection rounds.
 If this is the case, you will be contacted.

 - Some Schools/Departments also offer scholarships throughout the year, including Monash Departmental Scholarships or Monash Research Scholarships.
 These are funded through research grants and other outside sources.